Scone Palace: Modern palace

-Dido Elizabeth Belle and Lady Elizabeth Murray by David Martin, 1778, The painting is part of the collection at Scone.

 The Murray Star shaped maze covers an area of 1600 square meters.
 It is planted in a mixture of copper and green beech, designed to resemble the Earl of Mansfield's family tartan, Ancient Murray of Tullibardine, and is in the shape of a five-pointed star which is part of the Mansfield family emblem.
 There are fine woodlands in the grounds and policies of Scone Palace, some of the fir trees being at least 250 years old.
 The grounds of the Palace were the first place in Britain to which David Douglas introduced the Douglas fir tree species.